-A month ago today, I was operated on to remove my uterus, ovaries, fallopian tubes and cervix.
-The procedure is called total abdominal hysterectomy bilateral salpingo oophorectomy or TAHBSO.
-TAHBSO was performed because I had a serious case of endometriosis, adenomyosis and adenomyoma.
+A month ago today, I underwent surgery to remove my uterus, ovaries, fallopian tubes, and cervix.
+The procedure is called total abdominal hysterectomy bilateral salpingo-oophorectomy, or TAHBSO.
+TAHBSO was necessary because I had a severe case of endometriosis, adenomyosis, and adenomyoma.

-My OB-GYNE said hysterectomy is the best option that I could have to spare me the horror of prolonged and heavy menstruation which I have accepted to be a part of my life.
-I also had hormonal therapy for six months but even the expensive pill didn’t cure the endometriosis.
+My OB-GYNE said a hysterectomy was the best option to spare me the agony of prolonged and heavy menstruation, which had affected my way of life for a long time.
+I also had hormonal therapy for six months, but even the expensive pill didn’t cure the endometriosis.

-Before the operation, I researched about hysterectomy, its advantages and disadvantages.
-I’ve got helpful tips from a website that caters to hysterectomy patients.
-It took me several weeks before I decided that it’s about time to go under the knife and change my life for the better.
+Before the operation, I researched hysterectomy, its advantages, and its disadvantages.
+I found helpful tips from a website that caters to hysterectomy patients.
+It took me several weeks before I decided that it was about time to go under the knife and change my life for the better.

 Four weeks after the surgery, I think I’m on my way to full recovery.
-I don’t have a hard time recovering as I really followed the doctor’s advice.
-I’ve got plenty of rest but also make sure to move around the house.
-I’m also starting to do light household chores on my second week.
-There may be irritation and occasional pain but all of it are bearable and goes away in a few minutes.
+I haven’t had a hard time recovering because I followed the doctor’s advice.
+I rested a lot but made sure to move around the house.
+I started doing light chores in my second week.
+There may be occasional irritation and pain, but it is all bearable and subsides in a few minutes.

 The best decision I have made so far is the decision to have this operation.
 I will never worry about bleeding again or fear that I may develop an ailment in the future.
 My only concern, at the moment, is the recurring joint pain.
 I am in surgical menopause now, so joint pains and other health issues will certainly happen.